-Most of common web browsers can be used to configure the Router using the web configuration management software.
+Any common web browser can be used to configure the Router using the web configuration management software.
 The program is designed to work best with more recently released browsers such as Microsoft Internet Explorer® version 6.0, Netscape Navigator® version 6.2.3, or later versions.
 The web browser must have JavaScript enabled.
 JavaScript is enabled by default on many browsers.
 Make sure JavaScript has not been disabled by other software (such as virus protection or web user security packages) that may be running on your computer.

-USB Port or Ethernet Port (NIC Adapter)
+Ethernet Port (NIC Adapter)

-Any computer that uses the Router must be able to connect to it through either the Ethernet port or USB port on the Router.
+Any computer that uses the Router must be able to connect to it through the Ethernet port on the Router.
 The easiest method of installation is via the Ethernet connection and therefore requires that your computer be equipped with an Ethernet port as well.
 Most notebook computers are now sold with an Ethernet port already installed.
 Likewise, most fully assembled desktop computers come with an Ethernet NIC adapter as standard equipment.
-If your computer does not have an Ethernet port and you do not wish to use a USB connection, you must install an Ethernet NIC adapter before you can use the Router.
+If your computer does not have an Ethernet port, you must install an Ethernet NIC adapter before you can use the Router.
 If you must install an adapter, follow the installation instructions that come with the Ethernet NIC adapter.